- Scientific name: Callionymus lyra

 - Description: Fish with an elongated, scaleless eel-like body and flattened head.
 Eyes are located on the top of the head and the mouth is relatively large.
 In mature males the first dorsal fin is very high and triangular and is often described as looking like a ship’s sail.
 Females and immature males have much smaller fins.
 Mature males can also be brightly coloured with streaks of blue and yellow, whereas females are a duller brownish colour.

 Dragonets live over sandy or muddy seabeds, usually in water down to fifty metres or so, although they have occasionally been sighted in water as deep as several hundred metres.
 As they like to bury themselves into the sand they avoid rocky areas and shingle seabeds.
 The gills of this species are located high up on the body to facilitate spending long periods buried in the sediment.
 Being a small species the dragonet scavenges and searches for marine worms, molluscs, small shellfish and crustaceans.
 They spend most of their time avoiding becoming prey for other species and their ability to bury themselves almost completely under the sand is their main method of avoiding predators.
-With the UK shore caught record standing at just over six ounces the dragonet is a true mini species and is too small for most anglers using standard sized hooks to catch.
+With the UK shore caught record standing at just over six ounces (180 grams) the dragonet is a true mini species and is too small for most anglers using standard-sized hooks to catch.
 However, anglers taking part in LRF (Light Rock Fishing) around the UK will be likely to catch this species.